dorddis/Gymzy/src/ai-context/outlines/gymzy-intelligent-agent-enhancement-guide.md

 *   **User-Centricity:** All enhancements should prioritize improving the user experience, making interactions more natural, helpful, and intuitive.
 *   **Modularity & Scalability:** Continue building components in a modular fashion to ensure the system is maintainable, testable, and scalable.
 *   **Robustness & Reliability:** Emphasize thorough error handling, validation, and testing at every stage.
-*   **Clarity & Transparency:** The agent's reasoning and actions should be understandable (where appropriate for the user) and debuggable for developers.
+*   **Clarity & Transparency:** The agent&apos;s reasoning and actions should be understandable (where appropriate for the user) and debuggable for developers.
 *   **Incremental Progress:** Implement features in logical, manageable phases, allowing for iterative improvements and validation.

 ### 1.3.
 Scope